t-mochizuki/development-enviroment-setup/README.md

 I assume that you installed Command Line Tools for Xcode and pyenv on OSX.

-If you have not yet installed them, You can install with the following command line.
+If you have not yet installed them, You can install them with a following command line.

 ``` sh
 $ xcode-select --install
 $ git clone https://github.com/yyuu/pyenv.git ~/.pyenv
 ```

-And add the following to `~/.bash_profile` or `~/.zshenv`.
+And add a following to `~/.bash_profile` or `~/.zshenv`.

 ``` sh
 export PYENV_ROOT=$HOME/.pyenv